johanbook/docs/docs/network/protocols/ssh.md

   IdentityFile <path-private-key>
 ```

+## Configuring SSH server

+Install a SSH server, such as `OpenSSH`.
+The service should be enabled and
+started.
+The daemon settings are usually stored in `/etc/ssh/sshd_config`.

 ## Best practices

-- Run SSH on a non-default high-numbered port to avoid
+- Run SSH on a non-default high-numbered port to avoid automatic scans and
-automatic scans and exploits.
+  exploits.
 - Set a key phrase for your SSH keys in case they keys are compromised.